TechBete/Comp3900-Project-Babelr/README.md

 >```./dockerUninstall.sh```

 This script should be used if the user ever wants uninstall the Babelr platform as it will disassociate all containers, networks, packages and volumes from the platform.
-A prompt will also present it self for validation.
+A prompt will also present itself for validation.
 This script will run the following docker command ```docker-compose down -v```

-<h5><u> Babelr Installation: </u></h5>
+<h4><u> Babelr Installation: </u></h4>

 If this is the first time the user is installing the platform, the user should run the ```./dockerInstall.sh``` script in the root directory to build the software framework.